geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-02/meeting-transcript.md

 I co-founded Vimage app.
 It's a photo animation application with around 10 million downloads in the Play Store.
 Then after five years or so, I left Vimage to work at Toptal doing freelancing.
-And while doing freelancing work at Toptal, I started picking up Tinygrad, started contributing to it, mainly for WEBGPU stuff.
+And while doing freelancing work at Toptal, I started picking up Tinygrad, started contributing to it, mainly for WebGPU stuff.
-And basically after getting WEBGPU merge, we talked with George and we discussed this internship position and I was like, okay, let's try it.
+And basically after getting WebGPU merge, we talked with George and we discussed this internship position and I was like, okay, let's try it.
 So that's pretty much it.

 **Geohot** [00:01:30]